openstack/networking-midonet/specs/kilo/data_sync.rst

     midonet-db-manage data-show

-The following command sets the Neutron data to be readonly:
+The following command sets the Neutron data to be read-only:

 ::
     midonet-db-manage data-readonly

-The following command sets the Neutron data to be readwrite:
+The following command sets the Neutron data to be read-write:

 ::
     midonet-db-manage data-readwrite